How Can FearAZ.com Help You?

 While the exact cause of an excessive fear of smiles is not known, there are several factors that can contribute to a person developing this phobia.

-It could occur if a person had an unhappy childhood without a supportive caregiver, or if, as a child or youth, their opinions and suggestions were not taken seriously.
+It could occur if a person had an unhappy childhood without a supportive caregiver, or if, as a child, their opinions and suggestions were not taken seriously.
 Experiencing bullying in school or even online can also lead to someone developing this phobia.

 While it is less probable to develop the fear of smiling in adulthood, it is still possible.
 If a person went through a traumatic experience of being laughed at, one that they cannot overcome, they may develop a phobia.